mkner/robo-pid/docs/interface.rst

    Returns the results of the PID equation evaluation *since the last* call to this function.
-It is usually called each **time_step** interval that is also synced to the measured signal that samples at the same time interval.
+It is usually called each **time_step** interval that is also synced to frequency of the measured signal that samples at the same time interval.
    Calculation & persistent values depend on mode

    :param: signal_ref - reference signal value